DIPENG-XU/TimeFlow-By-Compose/README.md

 ### Statement

 - There are no permission this app request, including Network or other local storage permission.
 - This app is absolutely free and keep open source.
-If you think this app helps you a lot, You can give me some comments [here](https://github.com/DIPENG-XU/TimeFlow-By-Compose/issues/new) instead of I place a QRCode to ask the money from you.
-  I love the praise very much rather than money, which is better than I get a Grand prize.
+NO CHARGE and NO AD!

 ### UX